 Type 3 data is more analogous to trade history updates.
 Fields with Bit 4 set in FieldFlags are defined as Type 3 data.

 Set FieldFlags to 3 or 4

-■ Use the following parameter in the configuration file rttpd.conf to set the number of Type 3 records Liberator will keep in cache.
+■ Use the following parameter in the configuration file rttpd.conf to set the number of updates to type 3 data in each record that Liberator keeps in cache.